Tender crisp pan fried Szechuan Beans flavored with ginger, chili paste, and rice vinegar. This is a healthier alternative to the deep fried version.

 Green beans are one of our favorite vegetables.
 They do come in purple and yellow colors and are known as waxed beans or yellow beans as seen in today’s post.
 Although green beans are available year round, the yellow variety can only be found here in the summer months right through to early fall.
 So far I have yet to encounter the purple variety and I am told they do fade to a green color when cooked.

-Green or yellow beans are sweet and tender and can be used in a variety of dishes like stir fries, stews, and fried rice.
+Green or yellow beans are sweet and tender and can be used in a variety of dishes like stir fries, casseroles, and fried rice.
 They are also very easy to prepare as compared to other vegetables.
 Only their ends need to be trimmed.
 This can easily be achieved by lining them up and running a knife through them.
 They can then be used whole or cut into desired lengths.

 Always choose crisp, firm, and brightly colored beans.
 If possible, avoid beans with heavy pods as these are mature beans past their prime for eating.
 Thinner beans tend to be sweeter and more tender.
 Refrigerate beans for no more than a few days as they do spoil easily.
 Wash and drain well before using.